-Research
+Research & Intelligence

 Research is fundamental to a.s.r. real estate's investment style, philosophy and process.
-The in-house research department supports a.s.r. real estate in developing strategic views on the investment markets in which it operates.
-In addition, the Research department is always closely involved in buy, hold and sell analysis.
-Based on extensive real estate expertise, knowledge of regional and local markets and associated market risks, the research department translates market data and market analyses into tailor made investment views and advisory reports.
+The in-house Research & Intelligence department supports a.s.r. real estate in developing strategic views on the investment markets in which it operates.
+In addition, the Research & Intelligence department is always closely involved in buy, hold and sell analysis.
+Based on extensive real estate expertise, knowledge of regional and local markets and associated market risks, the Research & Intelligence department translates market data and market analyses into tailor made investment views and advisory reports.
 Starting point is our clients' desired risk and return profiles.